jar-o/asciipy/ANSWERS.md

 #### Horizontal scale
 This service would scale pretty easily by just adding nodes.
 Even my current implementation here could scale this way, without changes.
 (Non-optimally, to be sure.)

+#### Offload processing to clients
+An interesting possibility would be to have an endpoint that allows a client to check to see if the image the user is about to upload is already cached.
+If it is, they'd skip uploading the source image.

+You could do this by providing the algorithm for generating the cache key from the file content.
+The client would perform this operation, send the key to the endpoint, and if the file is already in the cache, immediately download it.

 ### 3. How would your design change if you needed to store the uploaded images?